 It’ll probably lead to a Noah Gragson either on the verge of or already relegated (even suspended) due to his run-ins with Snider, Justin Allgaier, Harrison Burton and Riley Herbst this season alone.
 As you’d expect on social media, the majority put the blame on Gragson.

 I made a noah gragson video pic.twitter.com/qUmtIqw8CL

 — 2022 NASCAR 69offs (@NASCAR69offs) July 18, 2020

 It’ll give the drivers a wake-up call.
 If multiple guys or gals are upset with the way you’ve either got the ride or race certain drivers, then be careful.
 It’s up to the drivers and their awareness level to decide how to go about it, but we’ve reached that boiling point.

 Change is necessary and I see why both Keselowski and Bowyer had to be vocal because it’s become an alarming concern.
 Such incident like Houff at Texas shouldn’t have happened, especially when the spotter mirror had fallen.

-Now, Houff’s reputation all across the board is anything but positive.
+Now, Houff’s reputation across the board is anything but positive.

 At the same time, there’s some conflicts that would prevent it from happening, but certain implementations would become serviceable.
-Right now, Houff is under hot water and needs to move on from it with a essential takeaways so he doesn’t get chastised again.
+Right now, Houff is under hot water and needs to move on from it with an essential takeaway so he doesn’t get chastised again.